Achievable logoAchievable logo

 • Tonic labyrinth

-• Neck flexion causes arm/legs to flex
+• Neck flexion causes arms/legs to flex

-• Neck extension causes arms/legs to extension
+• Neck extension causes arms/legs to extend

 • Age appears: in utero